 The Problem of Diagnosis

 As up to 40% of MRIs and CT Scans can reveal false positives, the question is where is the pain coming from?
-In the case of the lumbar spine, it may come from the discs, facet joints, bones, ligaments, muscles and nerves- all structures which are intimately involved and in close proximity.
-Complicating this further, is the fact that many structures produce similar signs and symptoms making differential diagnosis difficult.
+In the case of the lumbar spine, it may come from the discs, facet joints, bones, ligaments, muscles, and nerves- all structures which are intimately involved and in close proximity.
+Complicating this further is the fact that many structures produce similar signs and symptoms making differential diagnosis difficult.
 Our psyche can then influence the amount of pain that we perceive.
-We like precise diagnosis, because it gives us certainty, however in the case of the body we may simplify things too much.
+We like precise diagnosis because it gives us certainty, however, in the case of the body we may simplify things too much.
 As the body is made up of systems, it makes sense that if one structure is damaged that this will influence the functioning of other structures which in turn will influence the functioning of the whole body.
-For example, a facet joint strain, may in turn cause muscle spasm, which will then stress other structures and eventually lead to further pain.
+For example, a facet joint strain, may, in turn, cause a muscle spasm, which will then stress other structures and eventually lead to further pain.
 If just the original damaged structure is treated in isolation without taking into account the change that has taken place in other structures and the body as a whole, then not only will it take longer for healing to take place, but complete resolution may never be achieved.

 Predisposition to Low Back Pain

-As with any treatment plan, the most effective and beneficial treatment must coincide with the assessment findings and also each persons goals.
-It is essential that treatment take into account the stage of healing and be guided by the injurys irritability.
+As with any treatment plan, the most effective and beneficial treatment must coincide with the assessment findings and also each person’s goals.
+It is essential that treatment takes into account the stage of healing and be guided by the injuries irritability.
 In the acute stage (48-72 hours) this means reducing inflammation by avoiding aggravating movements and applying cold packs for 20 minutes at least 6 times each day.
-Electrotherapy and hands on techniques may also be used to reduce pain and taping or bracing may be applied to give increased support and awareness.
+Electrotherapy and hands-on techniques may also be used to reduce pain and taping or bracing may be applied to give increased support and awareness.

 For more information or for an appointment, please call Bodywise Health on 1 300 263 994.